SolarLune/tetraterm/readme.md

 - [ ] Scrolling through the node tree with mouse wheel doesn't work?
 - [ ] Follow Nodes
   - [ ] Built-in free-look camera to not modify the hierarchy when following a node?
-  - [ ] Following Nodes should look at the target
+  - [ ] Following Nodes should look at the target constantly, regardless of camera movement (?)
 - [ ] Keybindings
   - [ ] Expand / Collapse All
   - [ ] Expand / Collapse All Up to Current Node